constructing phrases in Greek

 A Beginner’s Guide to Constructing Phrases in Greek

-1. Basic Word Order in Greek: Subject-Verb-Object (SVO)
+1. Basic Word Order for Constructing Phrases in Greek

 Example: